wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 ### Trends Graph

-{% post_image hashed_id: 'ec70a6f8e594e214c618915200e388d01d8bf3ce', class: 'center' %}
+{% post_image hashed_id: '8c1a38b2ca01d74893d4cefa2b207dacdee9ddbe', class: 'center' %}

 The graph at the top shows the Projects in your Account according to views over time.
-Using your mouse, choose to either see all views across the account or across a single Project by rolling over the lines in the graph.
+You can hover over different blue sections of the graph to see stats for an individual Project, or check out the stas for all projects by hovering over the white space.
+Select an individual project to see from the graph to see stats exclusive to those videos.

-Underneath the graph, use the yellow tabs to select a date range for analysis.
-Drag either end to change the range to be displayed in the graph.
+Underneath the graph, use the grey tabs to select a date range for analysis.
+Drag either end to change the range to be displayed in the graph and the chart below.

+{{ "The only stats that will adjust within a specific date range are play count." | note }}

 ---

-### Sorting Bar
+### Sorting

+{% post_image hashed_id: '4e39e75fa56a0d7ba9f58798f199a4c1e0ada9eb', width: 500, class: 'float_left' %}

+Sorting within Wistia analytics pages help prioritize analytics data in the way most useful for you.
+Above the graph choose Projects or Videos, and select date ranges (Months, Weeks, Days).

-{% post_image hashed_id: 'b66fd0ae079e9bb5606b1b21f4705dd4e6b64b97', class: 'center' %}
+{% post_image hashed_id: '2f8b6bcdd778b9844f89fe71123b03f4cfb2169e', class: 'center' %}

-The Sorting Bar within Wistia analytics pages helps sort analytics data in the way most useful for you.
-Here you can show Projects or Videos, select date ranges (Months, Weeks, Days) or sort by attributes like amount of videos, date created, or number of plays.
-The sorting bar is slightly different at the account and project levels.
+Drill down further below the graph to sort by attributes like amount of videos, date created, or number of plays.
+The sorting bar is slightly different at the account and project levels, so heads up!

 ---

 ### Customizing the View

-{% post_image hashed_id: '9c6a9e7ad8ea8cdfa32d7020a30a673a6aacc376', class: 'center' %}
+{% post_image hashed_id: 'cca81cb21b3f5bdf95fedc8e295f178af545febb', class: 'center' %}

-By default, the Trends page will show you stats for all Projects in your account.
+By default, the Trends page will show you all-time stats for all Projects in your account.
 This allows you to see all the views by time as you move your cursor around on the map.
 The details for the views across the account will appear in the upper two rows of the Trends table.

-{% post_image hashed_id: 'd837244783e1939f83c46b3903190526a512c856', class: 'center' %}
+{% post_image hashed_id: '5f836a68a53870b74aeff36b7970de9a588747c8', class: 'center' %}

 To see the data for a specific Project compared to the others, use the selection tool functionality.
 Clicking on one specific Project in either the list view